List of Slovaks

-The Slovak people are an ethnic group mostly inhabiting the modern-day nation of Slovakia, as well as near surrounding areas.
+The Slovak people are an ethnic group predominantly residing in the modern-day nation of Slovakia and its surrounding areas.
 Slovaks have played an active role in European history, including politically, militarily, scientifically, culturally, and religiously.
 Ethnic Slovaks have inhabited Central Europe since the Middle Ages.
 Slovaks were minority citizens of Hungary, and subsequently Austria-Hungary, from the 7th Century until the formation of Czechoslovakia in 1918 by the Treaty of Versailles.
 After Slovak calls for greater autonomy dissolved the Czechoslovak parliament, the Slovak Republic was formed in 1993.
 The major language among Slovaks is Slovak.

 The page lists notable people who are citizens of Slovakia, Czechoslovakia, or are of Slovak identity, ancestry or ethnicity.